-Structural engineers apply mathematical and scientific principles to design, develop and evaluate materials and systems used in building load-bearing structures such as roads, buildings, rail lines, dams and bridges.
+Structural engineers design, develop and evaluate materials and systems used in constructing load-bearing infrastructure, such as roads, bridges, buildings, railway lines and dams.

-You will learn from researchers, who are recognised internationally for their expertise in high-rise structures, and earthquake and blast-resistant technologies and have access to some highly specialised subjects in the field of structural engineering, including the design of resilient structures to counter extreme conditions.
+You will be guided by researchers, who are recognised internationally for their expertise in high-rise structures, and earthquake and blast-resistant technologies.
+You will have access to some highly specialised subjects in structural engineering, including the design of resilient structures to counter extreme conditions.
 Design seminars, field work and workshops provide opportunities to work with industry professionals.

 The Master of Engineering is professionally recognised under two major accreditation frameworks — EUR-ACE® and the Washington Accord (through Engineers Australia).
 Graduates can work as chartered professional engineers throughout Europe, and as professional engineers in the 17 countries of the Washington Accord.

 Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, United Kingdom